 Cycling Trails in New Zealand

-Immerse yourself in the breathtaking experience of cycling in New Zealand with 6 great bike trails on both North and South island.
+Choose from 6 bike trails that cover New Zealand cycling trails on both North and South island.
 Most rides can be cycled all year round, with Spring and Autumn the best seasons to be outdoors.
 Pack in that sunblock, reflective sports wears and bottled water.

 This trail offers great panoramic views of the North Island.
 This flat trail stretch over the Heretaunga Plains and weave between the twin cities of Napier and Hastings.
 Ride through world-class wineries over 1-4 days and 200 km, whether you’re a beginner or intermediate cyclist.